JuliCarracedo/hello-rails-back-end/README.md

 ### Usage

     - Run ```rails c``` to launch the irb console and speak directly to Rails

+### Deployment

    - Run ```rails s``` to launch the application on your browser.
 Default port is localhost:3000
     - The endpoint /v1/greetings is designed to return a json file containing all available greetings on an array.

-### Run tests

-### Deployment

 ## Author